 Think about using the 80/20 Rule, to focus 80 percent of your time and energy on the 20 percent of your work with the greatest return for the project.
 The business of value added is different than being a producer.
 You need to prepare to learn as much as you can about being in the "food business".
 If you have no experience with direct marketing, you might start with going to several farmers’ markets.
-My wife & I started selling at multiple farmers markets in 2 states in 2009, and what we experienced with hands-on learning has been invaluable!
+My wife & I did in 2009 and what we experienced with hands-on learning has been invaluable!

 During all of the weather challenges of this past winter I was reminded that pastures are often last on the list of management priorities on many farms.
 I have noticed a lot of fields overgrazed and yet many others were allowed to over mature.
-Does this just seem wrong to me?
-With proper management, pastures can be "stockpiled " with forages and grazed after the forages stop growing in winter to reduce feed costs, improve animal performance, and boost farm income by not having to buy hay.
+This seems wrong because with proper management pastures can be used to reduce feed costs, improve animal performance, and boost farm income.

 Managing grazing can have a greater effect on the pasture than any other part of pasture management.

-When planning your rotational pastures/paddocks for the upcoming grazing season, you might want to consider having more/smaller paddocks.
+When planning your rotational pastures/paddocks, you might want to consider having more, smaller paddocks.

 This is based on three grazing management principles:

-- use a high enough stocking density to harvest the forages evenly across the entire paddock.
+- and use a high enough stocking density to harvest the forage.

 Adequate Pasture Rest Periods

-As we discussed many weeks ago in our "MOB" grazing blog, plants need rest to recover from stress and to re-grow.
-Believe it or not some producers actually need to have this told to them every year!
+As we discussed 2 weeks ago in our "MOB" grazing blog, plants need rest to recover from stress and to re-grow.
+Plants rest by removing the animals.
+By providing a rest period we allow the forages to recover and re-grow.
 Overgrazing is a term used to describe inadequate rest periods.
 Most producers think that having too many animals in a pasture causes overgrazing.
 Overgrazing is not having too many animals in a pasture, it is having your animals in the pasture for too long!